 h) Now, wait for another day, after which the hygrometer reading should come to around 70%, which is the best humidity for cigars.
 If it’s more than 74%, then give it a little more time.

-Even though this method is a little faster than the traditional way, it’s not popular.
-That’s because this method can easily saturate the humidor wood.
-As a result, it will become more susceptible to warping or developing mold.
+Even though this method is a little faster than the traditional way, it’s not popular, for obvious reasons.
+That’s because this method can easily saturate the humidor, as wood is more susceptible to warping or developing mold, as previously explained.
 This kind of shock seasoning can harm your humidor’s seal, too.